translation/rails/README.md

 ### Custom Languages

-You may want to add a custom language that is derived from an existing language.
-It's useful if you want to change some translations for another instance of the application or for a specific customer.
+A custom language is always derived from an existing language.
+It's useful if you want to adapt some translations to another instance of your application, or to a specific customer.

-The structure of a custom language is : existing language code + "-" + custom text.
+The structure of a custom language is: `existing language code` + `-` + `custom text`, where `custom text` can only contain alphanumeric characters and `-`.

 Examples: `en-microsoft` or `fr-BE-custom`.

-Custom languages can be added like any other language and fallbacks work as expected.
+Custom languages can be added and used like any other language.

+Fallbacks work as expected.
 It means that if the `en-microsoft.some_key` is missing, then it will fallback to `en.some_key`.
 So you only need to translate keys that should be customized.

-Note that fallback are chained, so `fr-be-custom` will fallback to `fr-be` that will itself fallback to `fr`.
+Note that fallback are chained, so `fr-BE-custom` will fallback to `fr-BE` that will fallback to `fr`.

 Using GetText syntax, it will only fallback to the source language.
 So either you create a fallback mechanism by yourself or you avoid fallbacking